is the cognitive

 is a word that

-a term used as a keyword to retrieve documents in an information system
+a word or expression used as a keyword to retrieve documents in an information system

 such as a catalog or a search engine.